-Tuples are useful collection types they allow method to return more than one value.
+Tuples are useful collection types that allow methods to return more than one value.
 This is the improvement provided in c# version #7.
-Prior to this, a method is allows to return one value of any type.
-Tuples are actually an ordered sets of values, and their members can be accessed by position-based names, even in the absence of intentional field names.
+Prior to this, a method is allowed to return one value of any type.
+Tuples are actually an ordered set of values, and their members can be accessed by position-based names, even in the absence of intentional field names.

-Earlier, If there a requirement where your method has two results to be return, then you would need to create separate entity class with member variables.
-In the method you would need to create the instance of the class and assign result to the member variables of that class inside the method.
-Finally the method return the class instance.
+Earlier, If there is a requirement where your method has two results to be returned, then you would need to create a separate entity class with member variables.
+In the method you would need to create the instance of the class and assign the result to the member variables of that class inside the method.
+Finally the method returns the class instance.

-Now using Tuples, its become easy to have multiple return values from method with out having any workaround class instances.
+Now using Tuples, it’s become easy to have multiple return values from methods without having any workaround class instances.
 In the below example you can see Tuple<int,string> instance contains two distinct values returned from the Calculate method.

 There is no restriction to have parameter length in Tuples.
 You can have any number of tuple parameters.
 In the below example, you can see three string values returned from the tuple instance.